 - Mod Podge

-1. First, brush Elmers glue all over one or more sheets of paper.
+First, brush Elmers glue all over one or more sheets of paper.
 Let dry.

-2. Once the glue-covered paper is completely dry, PRINT or COPY your desired images onto the glue side.
+Once the glue-covered paper is completely dry, PRINT or COPY your desired images onto the glue side.

 Smaller sizes work better, so if your image is large, resize it first or print it to a half page.

-3. Cut out the images you’d like to use to decorate your Easter eggs.
+Then, cut out the images you’d like to use to decorate your Easter eggs.

 Brush a layer of Mod Podge over your egg, place the printed cut-out on the egg image side down, and brush more Mod Podge over the back of the paper.

-5. Once your images are all glued onto your Easter eggs, let dry completely.
+Once your images are all glued onto your Easter eggs, let dry completely.

 Besides the birds, we also decorated a bunch of Easter eggs with a variety of botanical illustrations, notably poppies.

-I LOVE the image transfers!
+We LOVE the image transfers!
 And can’t wait to try this technique more!

-Pin It For Later
+Pin It for Later